JuheonChu/Comp491-Transformers-TechSpike/resources/pytorch/readme.md

-**Here will be the method of installing PyTorch into your local machine. **
+**Here will be the method of installing PyTorch into your windows local machine.**

 **Prerequisite:**